-Total cell lysates, prepared in 0.1M HCl, and standards and cAMP AChE Tracer were added to pre-coated plates in duplicate using the cyclic AMP ELISA kit from Cayman (Cat#581001, RRID:AB\3095671) and incubated for 18 hours at 4°C. Plates were washed five times and treated with Ellman's Reagent for a period of 90-120 minutes, followed by optical density quantification at 405nm and 420nm against the standard curve.
+Total cell lysates, prepared in 0.1 mol/L HCl, and standards and cAMP AChE Tracer were added to precoated plates in duplicate using the cAMP ELISA kit from Cayman (cat. #581001, RRID: AB_3095671) and incubated for 18 hours at 4°C. Plates were washed five times and treated with Ellman's reagent for a period of 90 to 120 minutes, followed by optical density quantification at 405 and 420 nm against the standard curve.